Uxbridge, Massachusetts: Government

-Uxbridge has a Board of Selectmen and town meeting government.
+Uxbridge has a select board and open town meeting government.

 Local government granted the first woman in America the right to vote, nixed a smallpox vaccine in 1775, and defied the Massachusetts Secretary of State by approving women jurors.
 The 2009 Board of Health made Uxbridge the third community in the US to ban tobacco sales in pharmacies, but later reversed this.

-State agencies control county elected offices, and Uxbridge has a District Courthouse but no jail.